Active Substance: insulin human

 What is Insuman?

-Insuman is a range of insulin solutions and suspensions for injection.
-It is supplied in vials, cartridges and prefilled disposable pens (OptiSet and SoloStar).
+Insuman is a range of insulin-containing solutions and suspensions for injection.
+It is supplied in vials, cartridges, or prefilled disposable pens.
+The Insuman range is comprised of:

 What is Insuman used for?

-Insuman is used in patients with diabetes who need treatment with insulin.
+Insuman is used in patients with diabetes (type 1 and 2) who need treatment with insulin.

 Insuman Rapid can also be used for the treatment of hyperglycaemic coma (coma caused by too much blood glucose [sugar]) and ketoacidosis (high levels of ketones [acids] in the blood), and to control blood glucose before, during or after an operation.